bullhorn/rest-api-docs/source/includes/entityref/_jobshiftassignment.md

 # JobShiftAssignment

-JobShiftAssignment ties the candidate to a JobShift and also allows for storing time capture details (such as actualStartTime and actualEndTime).
+Ties the Candidate to a JobShift and also allows for storing time capture details such as actualStartTime and actualEndTime.

 <table>
     <colgroup>